 The City Clerk's Office provides a wide range of support and oversight to ensure meetings and records relating to boards and commissions are accurate and meet applicable requirements, including:

-- Review, post, and mail out meeting notices prepared by staff liaisons
+Reviewing, posting, and mailing out meeting notices prepared by staff liaisons.

 City Attorney's Office

 The City Attorney's Office also provides support for City boards and commissions, including:

 The Executive Assistant to the Mayor supports the application and appointment process and assists the Mayor and City Council in the administrative work surrounding appointments.

 Hopefully, the information on this page will assist you in preparing to serve on a City board or commission.
 If you have additional questions, there are many people who can help, including your staff liaison, the City Clerk's Office, and the chair and other members of your board or commission.